How do life insurance claims work?

 Can a life insurance claim be delayed?

-A claim may get delayed for all the reasons mentioned above which can lead to the denial of a claim.
+Yes.
+A claim may get delayed if they are investigating false or fraudulent information, which could lead to the denial of a claim.
 Providing incorrect information, death during the contestability period, a delay in filing, and not making proper disclosures about other policies are all valid reasons for a delay of a claim.
 Additionally, there are some other reasons which can play a role in delaying claims:

-- If the policyholder named their ex-spouse in the policy as the beneficiary and they did not update the policy the claim may get delayed (read more about life insurance and divorce settlements).
+• If the policyholder named their ex-spouse in the policy as the beneficiary and they did not update the policy the claim may get delayed

 How long does it take to process a life insurance claim?